MusicDin/kubitect/docs/examples/full-example.md

 8. Overrides default SSH port (22).

-9. If set to false, host verification is skipped.
+9. If true, SSH host is verified.
+This means that the host must be present in the known SSH hosts.

 10. Path to the **passwordless** SSH key used to connect to the remote host.